michhar/Azure-Percept-Reference-Solutions/people-detection-app/README.md

 az deployment sub create --location WestUS --name michhar-people-counting --template-file ARM-template.json --parameters @ARM-template.parameters.json
 ```

-To clean up a deployment so that you may redeploy with the same parameters, perform the following with the Azure CLI:
+To clean up a deployment so that you may redeploy with the same parameters, perform the following with the Azure CLI.

-> Tip:  to get all Role Assignments use `az role assignment list --all`
+> Tip:  to get all Role Assignments use `az role assignment list --all`, look for the ones in the resource group of the IoT resources (`<name of existing resource group of the edge device and iot hub>`) and delete them using the "id" as shown below.

 ```bash
 az deployment sub delete --name <name of deployment>